thatnewcloudguy/aws-bootcamp-cruddur-2023/journal/week0.md

 I created my IAM User on the AWS platform and set up MFA.

 I saw the videos on Security and Billing.
-I was also to answer and submit the quiz on the Security video.
+I was also able to answer and submit the quiz on the Security video.

 Architectural Diagram